IsaacBravo/ClimateVision-Website/content/english/authors/katharina-prasse.md

 weight: 300
 ---

+Doctoral Candidate.
-PhD.
-Candidate on Visual Computing.
-University of Mannheim,
+University of Mannheim.
-Data and Web Science Group
+Data and Web Science Group, Chair of Machine Learning.